Thinking of joining a study?

 Detailed Description:

 As per World Health Organization (WHO), 13% of adolescents worldwide experience a mental disorder.
 Also, depression, anxiety, and other behavioral disorders are leading causes of mortality and disability in this age bracket.
 The advent of the pandemic has further worsened the mental health situation in adolescents.
 If the increasing burden of mental health issues is not addressed in adolescence, they can culminate into established mental disorders extending to adulthood, impairing overall wellbeing and limiting opportunities.
 In order to cater to mental health issues in adolescents at an early stage, we aim to develop a smartphone application for the reduction of depression and anxiety symptoms in school-going adolescents aged 12-18 years.
 Also, we plan to assess the effectiveness of the smartphone application via a cluster randomized controlled trial.
 The curated smartphone application will have two modules: Chill zone and sleep; Chill zone will comprise of 9 sub-modules and sleep 5 sub-modules.
 The 9 sub-modules of the Chill zone will be as follows; meditation, breathing techniques, family time, art time, funny sayings, reframe stress and relax, diet and cooking tips, mini-courses, and how to become better.
 The sub-modules of sleep will be winding down, sleep music, storytelling, nature sounds, and beautiful nature.
 Each module will be designed to be completed on separate days with daily push notifications.
 Once the application is designed, the trial will be conducted in schools of Karachi.
 The intervention and control arm will have two schools with 50 students/school from grades 6-10.
 The total sample size will be 200 students.
 A two-stage cluster sampling with stratification on school type (government or private) will be employed to select schools and recruit students.
 Participants allocated to the intervention arm will be given mental health intervention, and the students in the control arm will be given educational leaflets.
 PHQ-A, GAD-7, and WHO depression wellbeing scale for assessing depressive symptoms, anxiety symptoms, and wellbeing will be used at baseline, 1 month, and three months.
-Generalized estimating equation, will be used to compare mean scores of depression, anxiety and wellbeing scores between both arms.}}
+Generalized estimating equation, will be used to compare mean scores of depression, anxiety and wellbeing scores between both arms.

-Study Type : Interventional
+Study Type : INTERVENTIONAL

 Estimated Enrollment : 200 participants

-Masking : None (Open Label)
+Masking : NONE

-Primary Purpose : Supportive Care
+Primary Purpose : SUPPORTIVE_CARE

-Actual Study Start Date : August 1, 2023
+Actual Study Start Date : 2023-08-01

-Estimated Primary Completion Date : October 31, 2023
+Estimated Primary Completion Date : 2023-10-31

-Estimated Study Completion Date : November 15, 2023
+Estimated Study Completion Date : 2023-11-15

 Ages Eligible for Study: 12 Years to 18 Years

-Sexes Eligible for Study: All
+Sexes Eligible for Study: ALL

-Accepts Healthy Volunteers: Accepts Healthy Volunteers
+Accepts Healthy Volunteers: 1

 Criteria